Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 1 Kingfishers

-The painting above has got to be the highlight of the year.
-It captures the moment I had been hoping for after a bitterly cold February building an artificial bank to attract kingfishers to nest inside it.
-I had built the bank onto the side of my hide and rigged it up with cameras so that I could watch what happened.
-It was my most ambitious wildlife project yet and I could hardly believe my luck when a kingfisher pair took to my artificial nest within weeks of my finishing it.
-I went on to watch these beaurtiful birds through their endearing courtship process to the instant their first egg hatched.
+This kingfisher portrait captures the moment a kingfisher laid its egg.
+I had built an artificial nest for them and rigged it with cameras so that I could watch what happened.
+It was my most ambitious wildlife project yet and I could hardly believe my luck when a kingfisher pair took to it within weeks of my finishing it.
+I went on to watch these beautiful birds through their endearing courtship process to the instant their first egg hatched.
 Watching a kingfisher lay its eggs was absolutely amazing since this is an event that normally happens underground.
 This was the painting that expressed it all!
-My footage was so ground breaking that it also featured on BBC Springwatch.
+My footage was so groundbreaking that it also featured on BBC Springwatch.

 Kingfishers Courting, Original Acrylic Painting by Robert E Fuller

-I learned so much about kingfisher behaviour this summer.
-This painting was inspired by the courtship of the pair that nested inside my artificial bank.
-I spent many hours in my hide watching their interaction.
+This painting was inspired by the courtship of the pair.
+I spent many hours watching their interaction.
 The female was young and inexperienced and seemed to know very little about the proper rules of kingfisher courtship.
-She was always a touch too forward, demanding that the male hand over his love tokens of fish before he had had a chance to offer them to her.
+She was always a touch too forward, demanding that the male hand over his fish tokens before he had had a chance to offer it to her.
 I was enthralled at how polite he seemed, compared to her brashness.

 I actually began watching kingfishers in this spot the winter before I built my hide, when I was staking out potential places to attempt my project.
-The painting above, which I completed in time for my Christmas exhibition this year, was inspired by those early days of watching this beautiful bird against at snowy sky, its blue plumage off set against the red of the rose hips.
+The painting above was inspired by those early days of watching this beautiful bird against at snowy sky, its blue plumage off set against the red of the rose hips.
 The kingfishers at my hide will no doubt continue to inspire more paintings in years to come as I hope that a pair return to the nest site again this year!

 2 Pine Marten

-Although strictly speaking this painting was inspired by a family of pine martens I watched on the west coast of Scotland in 2016, it wasn't until this year that I finished this painting.
-I enjoyed reliving my experience as I went through the many photographs I had taken to work on the composition.
+This painting was inspired by a family of pine martens I watched on the west coast of Scotland.
 It had been an incredible experience and was the first time I had had the opportunity to watch pine martens up close.
 This endangered mammal visited the cottage I was staying in every day to feed on tit bits that I had put out for it in the garden.
 It was mesmerising to watch this large creature scrambling over rocks and up trees to feast on raisins, peanut butter and jam.
 It was particularly partial to McVities Jaffa Cakes!

 The experience went on to inspire another painting, pictured above.
-I completed this one in time to hang in my Christmas exhibition.
-Fot this picture I used pencil and acrylic to really bring out the brilliant white bib on the pine marten I had watched.
+For this picture I used pencil and acrylic to really bring out the brilliant white bib on the pine marten I had watched.
 I think it expresses the character of this creature very well.

 3 Great Crested Grebe

-I painted this picture of a great crested grebe carrying its young for my summer exhibition, which was centered on the theme of how animals bring up their young.
-I had a fascinating experience watching this particular pair of grebes as they taught their chicks to dive in the water.
+I had a fascinating experience watching a pair of grebes as they taught their chicks to dive in the water.
 Whenever the tiny chicks tired, their parents carried them across the water on their backs.
-It was such an endearing sight and the painting it inspired became the signature image for my exhibition.
+It was such an endearing sight and the painting it inspired became the signature image for a new exhibition.

-I love watching grebes and this year I returned to the subject again for my winter exhibition, this time using pencil and acrylic to paint a grebe I had watched perform its incredible courtship dance.
-Known as the 'reed dance' this is one of wildlife's most romantic courtship displays and involves male and female birds treading water bolt upright, breast to breast with beaks full of weed whilst also shaking their heads from side to side.
+I love watching grebes and returned to the subject again, this time using pencil and acrylic to paint a grebe I had watched perform its incredible courtship dance.
+Known as the 'reed dance' the great crested grebe dance is one of wildlife's most romantic courtship displays and involves male and female birds treading water bolt upright, breast to breast with beaks full of weed whilst also shaking their heads from side to side.

 4 Lapwing

-The above painting was also produced for my summer exhibition to fit the theme of how birds raise their young.
-I love the iridescent feathers on the female lapwings upper body.
+I love the iridescent feathers on lapwings.
 I was able to watch this bird brood its chicks thanks to a stewardship scheme on a farm in East Yorkshire.
 Lapwings lay their eggs on arable fields and their nests can often be destroyed by farm machinery.
 But thankfully this female bird chose to nest in set aside land and protected from the drills.
 Lapwing nests are so well camouflaged it took me some time to find the nest, but once I had located it I was able to put up a hide from which to watch as the new hatchlings emerged.

 5 Badgers

-No yearly round up of my wildlife paintings would be complete without a badger or two.
-The painting above and the following three paintings are this year's contribution.
-I visit a badger sett every night during the summer from a hide I built directly above it.
-I've been going there for so long now that I've been accepted as part of the clan.
+In summer, I spend my evenings watching badgers.
+I've been going to the same sett for so long now that I've been accepted as part of the clan.
 I know each of the badgers by name and can't wait to find out how many cubs have been born each spring.
-I also lead a series of guided walks to see badgers as part of my annual summer exhibition.
 There is nothing quite as rewarding as seeing these gentle creatures emerge into the evening twilight and quietly begin to forage.
 When I am lucky enough to see the cubs playing with one another in early summer, it really is special.
+These paintings are inspired by this magical experience.

 I watched the badgers featured above as they emerged out of their sett at dusk.
 But I painted the picture from a photograph I took at Cropton Forest in North Yorkshire.
 This badger was just foraging outside the sett when it caught my scent and popped its head up to look who was there.